Plate of little bite size appatizers

 Family Style

-Confession time: family-style is by far my least favorite of the wedding reception dinner ideas.
+Confession time: family style is by far my least favorite of the wedding reception dinner ideas.
 I get the appeal of it in that you get the ease of a plated meal, but guests still get to “take what they want” like a buffet.
 You don’t have to get meal choices as you do for a plated meal or create escort cards, but the caterers have a known amount of food so that it can be less expensive than a buffet.
 While all of those things are true, let me make a case for why I don’t like this option.

 If you are very set on having family-style, consider having it still served up by the catering staff at the table to make it a little easier for everyone.
 Then they can just take that platter or bowl away after everyone has taken from it.
 Family-style is also a pretty predictable way to serve food, so your caterer should be able to give you a solid timeframe for how long it will take.